Furniture Refinishing Work Shop Serving NJ Area

 From deep colors like traditional mahogany and modern espresso, to subtle wash tones or primary colors.
 Clear modern base coats and lacquers for luster and durability.

 Like this 16' long cherry dining table from a West Deptford, NJ home.
 A penetrating dye stain as the first color on the wood.
 And then a light glazing stain over a few coats of sealer.
 Finished with two coats of catalyzed lacquer in satin for a soft gleam.

 Paint Style Furniture Finish

 Think of the color swatches you see in any paint department.
 Now think of your furniture.
-Now put the two together.
+Now put the two together - furniture painting.

 Tough enough to qualify as a kitchen cabinet finish, it lays out in a smooth, tight coating.
+No brush marks.
+And a higher resistance to common household spills and bumps than chalk paint.
 Available in over 800 stock colors with the option to mix custom matches.

 The paint style finish on this dining room set from a Pennsylvania home started with several layers of primer.
 Then two layers of pigmented lacquer to set the true color.
 A glazing stain wiped and brushed added accents and a satin topcoat gave durable protection.